aiseatu/bank-ocr/README.md

 • Test with Jasmine

+• To run program, please have node.js and npm.
+In `index.js` file, enter text that needs to be coverted as `ocr.convertText(text)`, and run `node index.js` in terminal to see the result logged out in terminal.

-• To test program, please install Node.js, npm and Jasmine-node (`npm install --save-dev jasmine`).
+• To test program, please install Jasmine-node (`npm install --save-dev jasmine`).
 Once installed, run `npm test` to test program.